 Students who are not in good academic standing may not participate in academic team events, arts, athletic teams, co-curricular events, including dances, junior prom, senior ball or the fall/spring play.
-Students who are on academic probation two semesters in a row will lose their financial aid.
+Students who are on academic probation two semesters in a row may see an impact on their financial aid.

 Students who continue to fall below a 2.0 in core courses for two grading periods will be placed on contract and may be asked to leave.
 The final decision as to whether a student will be allowed to continue at SFHS will be made on a case-by-case basis by an academic review board.

-Parents are notified of Academic Probation or Academic Contract by a letter from their grade level Assistant Principal.
-The Guidance Counselors will call in students on academic probation to devise a plan for making up the course that needs to be repeated.
+Parents are notified of Academic Probation or Academic Contract by a letter from their grade level assistant principal.
+The counselors will call in students on academic probation to devise a plan for making up the course that needs to be repeated.